operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/plugins.md

 ## Plugins Vision

-Maintainers and contributors are able to create their own plugin(s) using the same standards and approaches.
-These contributions in the future could be added as solutions to be compatible and used with the Operator SDK CLI.
-Currently, the SDK cannot discover and use plugins that are not shipped or built with its binary.
-However, it has been discussed in the issue [kubebuilder/issues/1378][kb-issue].
+Contributors are able to create their own plugin(s) using the same standards and approach described by this document.
+Following them facilitates in-tree (in other words, built with the `operator-sdk` binary) addition of such community-driven plugins to the Operator SDK project by making review easier and code maintainable.
+Currently, the SDK cannot discover and use plugins that are not in-tree.
+However, out-of-tree plugins have been discussed in [kubebuilder/issues/1378][kb-issue].

 ## How to create your own plugins